-SERVING METRO ATLANTA FOR 22 YEARS
+SERVING METRO ATLANTA FOR OVER 25 YEARS

-- Do I have the latest updates on my computer to help secure it from the ever-evolving hacking techniques and the newest virus, malware and spyware threats?
+- Do I have the latest updates on my computer to help secure it from the ever-evolving hacking techniques and the newest virus, malware, and spyware threats?

 - Do I have Anti-Virus protection installed on my computer?
-How do I know if it is working, up to date and not expired?
+How do I know if it is working, up to date, and not expired?

 - Should I have a wireless router or access point so I can connect to the Internet from anywhere on my premises?
 If so, how do I know if it is secure and working at peak performance?